Mastering the Meet and Greet: Developing Social Skills in Children

 Kindergarten-aged boy shaking hands with preschool boy

-You arrange a playdate with old friends, and you look forward to introducing your child and rekindling relationships.
 Yet, when you arrive, your child hides behind your legs, refusing to make eye contact or acknowledge your friend in any way.
 What should you do?

 Many of us have had this experience, and our reactions may range from mild amusement to embarrassment or even frustration.
 As parents, we wonder if we should force a child to make a social gesture or just let it go.
-While every situation is different, we suggest a place somewhere in the middle.
-Read on for a few ideas to help you navigate those tricky social situations and promote social-emotional development.

 Fostering Social Skills

-Defuse an awkward moment.
+Diffuse an awkward moment.
 A child who refuses to say hello, give a hug, or shake hands is feeling a real need that should be validated and respected.
 Never force your child to give someone a hug.
-After all, a child who understands that she can say no to situations that are uncomfortable possesses a powerful tool.
+After all, a child who understands that they can say no to situations that are uncomfortable possesses a powerful tool.
 Instead, simply greet the person on behalf of the child with as little fuss as possible.
 Change the subject and move on.

 Be a role model.
 In most circles, the days of prescribed Emily Post-style social etiquette rules are over, but warmth and graciousness never go out of style.
 Demonstrate social skills by making sure your child sees you greeting and welcoming others.

 Give the back story.
-Children don’t always understand the reasons for social niceties or good manners, and may view them as arbitrary or nonsensical.
+Children don’t always understand the reasons for social niceties or good manners and may view them as arbitrary or nonsensical.
 Helping children understand the “whys” of social etiquette can facilitate their buy-in and, thus, their social development.
 For example, you could explain, “When we say hello and look people in the eye, it sends the message that we are glad to see them.
 We value them and want them to feel welcome.”

 Learn through literature.
 Children’s books are a wonderful, non-intimidating way to explore all kinds of challenging life situations.
 Read children’s literature that contains positive examples of friendship and graciousness to spark a conversation or offer a helpful model.
-A few books we love include “Chester’s Way” by Kevin Henke, “Should I Share My Ice Cream” by Mo Willems, “Friends” by Helme Heine, “Days with Frog and Toad” by Arnold Lobel, and “A Sick Day for Amos McGee” by Philip C. Stead and Erin Stead.
+A few books we love include “Chester’s Way” by Kevin Henke, “Should I Share My Ice Cream” by Mo Willems, Friends by Helme Heine, “Days with Frog and Toad” by Arnold Lobel, and “A Sick Day for Amos McGee” by Philip C. Stead and Erin Stead.
 The Center on the Social and Emotional Foundations for Early Learning at Vanderbilt University offers downloadable and printable social stories that provide a simple way to directly teach social skills.

-Young children have only been on the planet a few short months or years.
 As part of their social skills education, they must learn not only to comprehend language, but to understand subtle nuances, pragmatics, and body language.
 They must decipher complicated emotions and social customs that can vary from culture to culture and place to place.
-No wonder they sometimes seem bewildered or overwhelmed.
-Be patient as your child develops social competence.
-Remember that every child is different.
-The young child who shies away from social situations will eventually learn social graces with enough time, patience, and modeling.

 Kindergarten-aged boy shaking hands with preschool boy